 Score 4 3 2 1 Citations I referred explicitly in the paper or presentation to four or more credible sources that provide relevant information.
 I referred explicitly in the paper or presentation to three credible sources that provide relevant information.
 I referred explicitly in the paper or presenta- tion to two credible sources that provide relevant information.
 I referred explicitly in the paper or present- ation to one credible source that provides relevant information.
-Sources My sources are varied (primary and secondary), represent more than one point of view, and provide in-depth and reliable information.
-My sources are varied (primary and secondary) and represent more than one point of view.
-My sources are not varied, and they represent one point of view far more than another.
+Sources My sources are varied and represent more than one point of view.
+My sources are varied and represent more than one point of view.
+My sources are not varied, and they repre- sent one point of view far more than another.
 My sources are not varied, and I rely too much on one source for my evidence.

-No Score (NS) is given if the work is unintelligible, in a language other than English, off topic, off purpose, or copied.
+No Score (NS) is given if the work is unintelligible; in a language other than English; off topic; off purpose; or copied.